 The lights actually have meaning!
 The first few charts in this Coast Guard publication explain what it all means as you enter a harbor: http://www.navcen.uscg.gov/pdf/lightLists/LightList%20V2.pdf

-This is a simple roll thru Times Square on a cold, spring morning on March 17th 2014.
+This is a simple roll thru Times Square on a cold, spring morning just after Midnight.
 I see more things every time I watch it.

-The 9/11 Memorial Lights will return for 2013.
-The lights are located at West and Morris Streets in lower Manhattan.
+The 9/11 Memorial Lights are located at West and Morris Streets in lower Manhattan.